GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 L7 load balancer.
 It is vital that both pieces are properly configured to route traffic from an  outside client to a Kubernetes Service.

-Nginx is a popular choice for an Ingress Controller for a variety of features:
+NGINX is a popular choice for an Ingress Controller for a variety of features:

 -  [Websocket](https://github.com/nginxinc/kubernetes-ingress/blob/master/examples/websocket),
    which allows you to load balance Websocket applications.